-Belinda May – Vice President – Belinda is the Chief Operations Officer of Home Care Management, Inc. She has made great strides in providing quality home health care to Desoto residence through Home Care Network – Desoto office and seven offices across the Northeast Texas landscape that provides home health services to over 1100 patients and has over 350 employees.
+Belinda May – President – Belinda is the Chief Operations Officer of Home Care Management, Inc. She has made great strides in providing quality home health care to Desoto residence through Home Care Network – Desoto office and seven offices across the Northeast Texas landscape that provides home health services to over 1100 patients and has over 350 employees.
 She provides free health screenings during various community health fairs and at senior living facilities in the Desoto, Dallas and surrounding areas.

 Belinda lives and supports the Desoto community by her numerous contributions and service.
 She has provided quality childcare services in Desoto through Kosmic Kids Learning Center in which she owns and operates.
 She provided impeccable car cleaning to residence and businesses in Lancaster as well as surrounding areas at Casey’s Kwik Kar and Detail from 2002 to May 2007.